MicrosoftDocs/SupportArticles-docs/support/mem/configmgr/windows-server-update-services-best-practices.md

 ## Disable recycling and configure memory limits

 WSUS implements an internal cache that retrieves the update metadata from the database.
-Retrieving metadata from the database is expensive and very memory intensive and can result in the IIS application pool that hosts WSUS (known as WSUSPool) recycling when it overruns the default private and virtual memory limits.
+Retrieving metadata from the database is expensive and very memory intensive.
+This behavior can result in the IIS application pool that hosts WSUS (known as WSUSPool) recycling when it overruns the default private and virtual memory limits.

 When the pool recycles, the cache is removed and must be rebuilt.
-This isn't a large problem when clients are undergoing delta scans.
+It isn't a large problem when clients are undergoing delta scans.
 But if you end up in a scan storm scenario, the pool will recycle constantly, and clients will receive errors when you make scan requests, for example **HTTP 503** errors.

 We recommend that you increase the default **Queue Length**, and disable both the Virtual and Private Memory Limit by setting them to **0**.
 IIS implements an automatic recycling of the application pool every 29 hours, Ping, and Idle Time-outs, all which should be disabled.
 These settings are found in **IIS Manager** > **Application Pools** > choose **WsusPool** and then click the **Advanced Settings** link in the right side pane of IIS manager.

-The following is a summary of recommended changes, and a related screenshot.
+Here's a summary of recommended changes, and a related screenshot.
 For more information, see [Plan for software updates in Configuration Manager](/mem/configmgr/sum/plan-design/plan-for-software-updates).

 |Setting name|Value|
 |---|---|